acronis/ui-component-library/packages/documentation/components/tooltip/tooltip.doc.md

 ---
-title: Acv Tooltip component
+title: ACV Tooltip component
 lang: en-US
 editLink: true
 ---

-# Acv Tooltip
+# ACV Tooltip

 Tooltip is a popup that displays additional information related to an element when you hover or focus on an element using the keyboard.